Aligned-Design/aligned_postd_1125/PRODUCTION_READINESS_SUMMARY.md

 ## Conclusion

-Aligned-20AI is **operationally ready** for internal testing and early beta deployment.
+POSTD is **operationally ready** for internal testing and early beta deployment.
 All core intelligence, safety, persistence, and compliance systems are implemented and tested.
 The remaining 10% is polish and final validation.

 **System Status**: ✅ **READY FOR BETA**
 **Target**: Client-facing production in 1 week